MuckRock/documentcloud/docs/api/api.md

 Authentication happens at the MuckRock accounts server located at
 <https://accounts.muckrock.com/>.
 The API provided there will supply you with
 a [JWT][1] access token and refresh token in exchange for your username and password.

-The access token should be placed in the `Authorization` header preceded by `Bearer` - `{'Authorization': 'Bearer <access token>'}`.
+The access token should be placed in the `Authorization` header preceded by `Token`.
+For example: `{'Authorization': 'Token <access token>'}`.

 The access token is valid for 5 minutes, after which you will receive a 403 forbidden error if you continue trying to use it.
 At this point you may use the refresh token to obtain a new access token and refresh token.
 The refresh token is valid for one day.